 The Speedvision World Challenge 5-Point Harness

 This point is really more of a warning than anything else.
-I'd hate to see
+I'd hate to see someone

-someone get seriously hurt because they thought they were improving the safety of
+because they thought they were improving the safety of their ride but really didn't

-their ride but really didn't know what they were doing.
+know what they were doing.

 A racing harness is a safety feature that saves lives when used correctly but there

 is much more to using one than simply bolting it to your car and strapping in.
-A safety
+A

-it will do more harm than good and this will explain a few reasons why.
-Bear in mind that
+used properly, it will do more harm than good and this will explain a few reasons

-I'm not an engineer so there is much more to this than what you'll read here.
-This
+why.
+Bear in mind that I'm not an engineer so there is much more to this than what

-should at least give you an understanding of what could go wrong.
-Before changing anything you should
+you'll read here.
+This should at least give you an understanding of what could go

-there to keep you alive in the case of a mishap.
+and how to modify systems that are there to keep you alive in the case of a mishap.

 If you're only installing racing harnesses for looks, then have fun with it but